 Koeun accompanies volunteer participants during their orientation programs.
 With his wealth of knowledge as a Phnom Penh long time resident, he provides invaluable cultural and local information along with a welcoming smile and friendship.
 Koeun is married with two young children.

 Academic Program Coordinator

-Susan is Associate Dean in the Faculty of Arts, Letters and Humanities at Paññāsāstra University of Cambodia and an Assistant to the Minister of Culture and Fine Arts, Royal Government of Cambodia.
-A resident of Cambodia for seven years, following a 25 year career in public health, Susan provides consulting services to organizations throughout the Asia region.
+Susan is the Dean of the Faculty of Arts, Letters and Humanities at Paññāsāstra University of Cambodia and an Assistant to the Minister of Culture and Fine Arts, Royal Government of Cambodia.
+A resident of Cambodia since 2005, following a 25 year career in public health, Susan provides consulting services to organizations throughout the Asia region.
 Her experience spans cultural renewal, education, gender, good governance, health and leadership.
-At the university, Susan teaches research methods, education and management, and is establishing a Center for Executive Leadership.
+At the university, Susan teaches research methods, education and management, and established a Center for Executive Leadership.

 Board of Directors